pscally1005/pscally1005.github.io/_posts/recipes/protein/2023-05-05-carrot-cake.markdown

 Instructions:
 - Cut the carrots into strips.
 Lightly season with salt and oil and roast for 30 minutes at 400F.
 Blend in a food processor to make the carrot "puree"

-- Lower your oven to 350F, and line 2 8" cake pans with parchment paper (or aluminum foil).
+- Lower your oven to 350F, and line two 9" circular cake pans with parchment paper (or aluminum foil).
 Liberally spray the paper as well

 - In a large bowl, mix together the dry ingredients - oat flour, casein, whey, cinnamon, ginger, baking powder, baking soda, nutmeg, and salt